Intro:

 vindicates the campaign strategy.

-towards the soldiers during World War II?
+What were the attitudes towards the soldiers during World War II?

 ANS:

-There was a general anti-British view in Ireland and those
+There was a general anti-British view in Ireland and those that joined UK

-that joined UK forces would have been viewed by many as traitors.
+forces would have been viewed by many as traitors.

 8:

-What were the attitudes
+What were the attitudes towards the

-towards the soldiers after World War II?
+soldiers after World War II?

-They would have been regarded as traitors.
-Survivors and their families post
+ANS: They would have been regarded as traitors.
+Survivors

-war would have kept a low profile and got on as best they could.
-Many had to
+and their families post war would have kept a low profile and got on as best

-emigrate back to the UK and other parts of the commonwealth as they could
+they could.
+Many had to emigrate back to the UK and other parts of the

-not get a job in post war Ireland because of the barring order.
+commonwealth as they could not get a job in post war Ireland because of the

-Irish citizens changed since the campaign?
+Have the attitudes of Irish citizens changed since the campaign?

-conditions they had to undergo in post war Ireland.
+the conditions they had to undergo in post war Ireland.

 10:

-the soldiers justified in joining the British Army?
+In your opinion, were the soldiers justified in joining the British Army?

-personnel who went absent without leave to join allied forces in the fight
+of defence force personnel who went absent without leave to join allied

-against the axis powers should have been adjudicated by the military courts
+forces in the fight against the axis powers should have been adjudicated by

-world war two, the threats to international peace presented by the Nazis and
+courts/tribunals.
+During world war two, the threats to international peace

-Japanese would suggest that a greater good was served by men joining UK or
+presented by the Nazis and Japanese would suggest that a greater good was

-allied forces in the fight against fascism.
-Although these men went absent
+served by men joining UK or allied forces in the fight against fascism.

-without leave to join in the fight they did not go absent to run away.
+Although these men went absent without leave to join in the fight they did

-Ireland justified in its desire to remain neutral?
+In your opinion, was Ireland justified in its desire to remain neutral?

-benevolent in support of the allied war effort.
+Irish neutrality was benevolent in support of the allied war effort.

 12: